oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 ## 1.6 Naming Conventions
 RFC2119/RFC8174 key words (see section 1.4) are in all uppercase.

-All type names, property names and literals are in lowercase, except when referencing canonical names defined in another standard (e.g., literal values from an IANA registry).
-Words in property names are separated with an underscore (_), while words in type names and string enumerations are separated with a hyphen (-).
+All property names and literals are in lowercase, except when referencing canonical names defined in another standard (e.g., literal values from an IANA registry).
+Words in property names are separated with an underscore (_), while words in string enumerations are separated with a hyphen (-).
 All type names, property names, object names, and vocabulary terms are between three and 250 characters long.

 ```javascript
 {   "action": "contain",